Last updated: ET

 It is best if you book your travel through a travel agency, which will submit a tourist visa application on your behalf.
 Canadian travel agents work with Russian travel agencies or companies, which act as sponsors for tourist visas.

 In cases of expired tourist visas or lost or stolen Canadian passports, only the visa-sponsoring travel agency is authorized to apply for a new tourist visa on your behalf.
 Extensions are not issued.
 Holders of expired visas face heavy fines or detention upon departure.

 You need a guest visa if you intend to stay in private accommodations.
-The host must obtain an official invitation (priglashenie) from the local UFMS (Russian visa and passport office) and send it to you (the guest) in Canada.
+The host must obtain an official invitation (priglashenie) from the nearest Russian visa and passport office (UFMS) and send it to you in Canada.
 You must then take the invitation, the visa application and your passport to a Russian embassy or consulate to apply for the visa.

-To get a business visa, you need to be sponsored by a Russian individual or organization (host).
-It may take up to three months for the host to obtain approval for sponsorship from the Ministry of the Interior.
+To get a business visa, you need to be sponsored by a Russian individual or organization (the host).
+It may take up to 3 months for the host to obtain approval for sponsorship from the Ministry of the Interior.
 Any subsequent change (replacement or extension) to the original visa must be made by the sponsor.
 A business visa is not a work permit.

 You must have a valid visa to be allowed to leave Russia.
 If your visa expires, your sponsor must apply for an exit visa on your behalf.
 To avoid problems, including deportation, make sure your visa is valid beyond your intended departure date.